bbadzioch/461_site/index.md

-Since all practical application of linear algebra require computer-based computations, the material will be illustrated by computations done using Python and some of its scientific computing libraries (numpy, scipy, networx etc.).
+Since all practical application of linear algebra require computer-based computations, the material will be illustrated by computations done using Python and some of its scientific computing libraries (numpy, scipy, networkx etc.).

 ## Textbook